 Drug abuse and addiction have been closely linked with HIV/AIDS since the beginning of the epidemic.
 Although injection drug use is well known in this regard, the role that non-injection drug abuse plays more generally in the spread of HIV is less recognized.

-- Injection drug use.
-People typically associate drug abuse and HIV/AIDS with injection drug use and needle sharing.
+Infection From Intravenous Drug Use People typically associate drug abuse and HIV/AIDS with injection drug use and needle sharing.
 Injection drug use refers to when a drug is injected into a tissue or vein with a needle.
 When injection drug users share “equipment”—such as needles, syringes, and other drug injection paraphernalia—HIV can be transmitted between users.
+The virus can be found in blood and other bodily fluids and can spread quickly between people when contaminated needles are exchanged.
 Other infections—such as hepatitis C—can also be spread this way.
 Hepatitis C can cause liver disease and permanent liver damage.

-- Drug abuse treatment.
-Since the late 1980s, researchers found that if you treat drug abuse you can prevent the spread of HIV.
+Addiction Treatment in Pennsylvania.
+Since the late 1980s, researchers have found that by treating drug abuse, you can prevent the spread of HIV.
 Drug abusers in treatment stop or reduce their drug use and related risk behaviors, including drug injection and unsafe sexual practices.
-Drug treatment programs also serve an important role in getting out good information on HIV/AIDS and related diseases, providing counseling and testing services, and offering referrals for medical and social services.
+Drug treatment programs also serve an important role in providing helpful information on HIV/AIDS and related diseases, counseling and testing services, and offering referrals for medical and social services.

-Cleabrook Treatment Centers in Pennsylvania understand the link between HIV and drug abuse and thus offer ways to prevent and fix the problem.
-Since 1972, the renowned Clearbrook Treatment Centers have been providing effective treatment programs for adults and adolescents who suffer from alcoholism and/or chemical dependency.
-Clearbrook’s rehabilitation program is based upon the belief that alcoholism and chemical dependency is a primary disease and that the suffering addict and his or her family members deserve immediate help.
+Clearbrook Treatment Centers understand the link between HIV and drug abuse and thus offer ways to prevent and fix the problem.
+Since 1972, our drug rehab in Pennsylvania has been providing effective treatment programs for those who suffer from alcoholism and/or chemical dependency.
+Our rehabilitation program is based upon the belief that addiction is a primary disease and that the suffering addict and his or her family members deserve immediate help.